-The WG also sought and obtained briefings from ICANN's Registrar Services department, in order to understand, first, the process of registrar accreditation and de-accreditation under the 2013 RAA, and secondly, whether or not the registrar accreditation and de-accreditation process might serve as the model for a privacy/proxy services accreditation and de-accreditation program.
-The WG acknowledged that many of the actual details and procedures regarding such a process will be developed as part of implementation of the WG's policy recommendations; however, the WG also felt that understanding the various alternative models for accreditation and de-accreditation could help inform its deliberations and development of workable, implementable policy.
+The WG sought and obtained briefings from ICANN's Registrar Services department, in order to understand, first, the process of registrar accreditation and de-accreditation under the 2013 RAA, and secondly, whether or not the registrar accreditation and de-accreditation process might serve as the model for a privacy/proxy services accreditation and de-accreditation program.
+The WG acknowledged that many of the actual details and procedures regarding such a process will need to be developed as part of implementation of the WG's policy recommendations; however, the WG also felt that understanding the various alternative models for accreditation and de-accreditation could help inform its deliberations and development of workable, implementable policy.
+Following its review of the public comments received, the WG also sought guidance from the Registrar Services team on the operation and implications for P/P services of pending changes to the IRTP and, more generally, on how the WG might craft its final recommendations to ensure that safeguarding a P/P service customer's privacy remains a prime objective.

-The WG's preliminary conclusions for this Category G can be found in Section 7.
+The WG's final recommendations for this Category G can be found in Section 7.

-6. Community Input
+6. Community Input and Public Comments

-6.1 Request for Input
+6.1 Request for Input and Public Comments

-According to the GNSO's PDP Manual42, a PDP WG should formally solicit statements from each GNSO Stakeholder Group and Constituency at an early stage of its deliberations.
+According to the GNSO's PDP Manual, a PDP WG should formally solicit statements from each GNSO Stakeholder Group and Constituency at an early stage of its deliberations.
 A PDP WG is also encouraged to seek the opinion of other ICANN Supporting Organizations and Advisory Committees who may have expertise, experience or an interest in the issue.
-As a result, the WG reached out to all ICANN SOs and ACs as well as GNSO Stakeholder Groups and Constituencies with a request for input (see Annexes B and C) at the start of its deliberations.
+As a result, the WG reached out to all ICANN SOs and ACs as well as GNSO Stakeholder Groups and Constituencies with a request for input at the start of its deliberations.
 In response, statements were received from: